"You must never be fearful about what you are doing when it is right." -Rosa Parks

 We are NYC parent leaders, elected officials, and educational advocates dedicated to creating an equitable educational system

-Patricia Laraia is a dedicated public servant who has more than 12 years’ experience in community development, public education, and politics.
-She currently serves as a member of the County Committee in the 66th Assembly District, and as the Vice Chair of the Schools and Education Committee in Manhattan Community Board 2.
+Patricia Laraia is a dedicated public servant who has more than 15 years’ experience in community development, public education, and politics.
+She currently serves as Vice-President of Village Independent Democrats, is an elected member of the NYC Democratic County Committee, and is Chair of the Schools and Education, and Vice-Chair of the Equity Committee of Manhattan Community Board 2.
 Patricia has held multiple leadership roles in various District 2 School Leadership Teams and Parent Teacher Associations.
 She is also one of the founding members of the 75 Morton Community Alliance, which advocated for, and eventually built, a new middle school in New York City’s West Village.

 Patricia is best known for her relationship building skills.
 She is credited with helping to facilitate bonds between people with diverse views and backgrounds.
 She is an outspoken advocate for education equity, often serving as a voice for Black and brown families in District 2.
 Patricia attended St. John Fisher College, where she earned a BA degree in International Studies.
 Patricia and her husband are proud parents of two sons who attend schools in District 2 of NYC.